pr0v3rbs/CTF/OpenCTF/08. Sigil of Darkness/README.md

 0x10byte is too small to send a 64bit shellcode.

 And I checked security of binary.
-No NX, ASLR is on(maybe?).
+ASLR was on(maybe?).
 If ASLR is on, we can't use RTL easily.

 ```Assembly
 0x400606:	call   0x400490 <memset@plt>